webgme/webgme-engine/config/README.md

  - Logger settings when running bin scripts.

 ##### blob
+- `config.blob.allowListAll = false`
+ - If true the end-point `/rest/blob/metadata` will return a listing of all available artifacts.
 - `config.blob.compressionLevel = 0`
  - Compression level of DEFLATE (between 0 and 9) to use when serving bundled complex artifacts.
 - `config.blob.type = 'FS'`